moj-analytical-services/OPG/.ipynb_checkpoints/README_DEPUTYSHIP-checkpoint.md

 - For each client they should have their own caserecnumber (its also known directly as 'court number' in Sirius), multiple orders can be attached to each court number, but the earliest date for a given court number will give the first order.
 However, there is some vagueness over which date you choose as the 'start date', since there are multiple points when a date is recorded, e.g., made, issued, when opg assign a risk level etc.

-- By looking at the schema on Athena (CoP -> Sirius/OPG), add in fields for each order/client.
+- Look at the schema on Athena (CoP -> Sirius/OPG), you can add in fields that you want for each order/client.
 It's just a bit awkward, because orders and lpas share tables, i.e. orders are in the 'cases' tables as well as lpas.
 Thus, as the casrec migration wasn't particularly elegant, there are a lot of fields not relevant to each type of 'case', or fields that have similar names etc.

 - The annual reports is supervision data, however, there isn't a derived table for caseload though, I think the plan is to basically create one at some point.
-OPG haven't prioritised it, but the code will give you will basically be the similar logic to whatever the derived table uses.
+OPG havent prioritised it, but the code will give you will basically be the similar logic to whatever the derived table uses.

-- There was an issue in that digital didn't bring ALL data across to Sirius from Casrec, due to data retention laws, so any case where no action had been on that order for 7 years, those were effectively deleted.
+- There was an issue in that digital didn't bring ALL data across to Sirius from Casrec, due to data retention laws, so any case where no action had been on that order for 7 years, those were effectively deleted

 ### Supervision caseflow report update
 The following text is written by Stuart Stach and I categorised the information he provided below: